 Pet Naturals Skin and Coat for Cats and Dogs

 - Hot Spots

-Hot spots are angry looking sores that appear as red, hairless and inflamed on skin.
+Hot spots are angry looking sores that appear on the skin.
+They are usually red, hairless and inflamed.
 The worst part is that hot spots can have a foul smell and exude puss.

 These can be caused by anything that irritates skin, such as yeast, mites, bacterial or fungal infections, allergies, matted fur, bug bites, etc. So, when you’re furbaby has a sore, make sure he doesn’t lick, bite or scratch it because it’ll only get worse.
 The last thing you want is a bacterial infection in pets.